 English Translation 4 Unlock the unit before opening the valve.
 Unlock the unit before opening the valve.
 4a Unlock via the MMI and e-Care app.
 The MMI will instruct when to open the valve.
 Unlock via the MMI (user interface of indoor unit) and e-Care app.
 The MMI will instruct when to open the valve.
 4c Turn fully open and leave fully open.
 Turn fully open and leave fully open.
-State State And and a Care applications of the season of t
+13 mm 1 mm